2025-05-28 18:05:00

 I've had to remove RSS subscriber analytics since I can't mitigate bots very well on RSS feeds which are explicitly designed for bots.
 This influx has caused the RSS analytics to be completely wrong, and it felt better to remove it than to display incorrect information.

 As of right now I have several strategies in place to combat this deluge that are working well.
-If you're a service provider or sysadmin being negatively impacted by these scrapers, send me an email and I'd be happy to show you what's worked for me.
+If you're a service provider or sysadmin being negatively impacted by these scrapers, contact me and I'd be happy to show you what's worked for me.

 Right now everything is under control on Bear.
 Over the past month bots have only managed to impact performance on Bear once, and that endpoint has since been protected.
 I've added significantly more active monitoring, and any time I see a spike of requests I find a common pattern, block it, and monitor whether it has affected any real users.